Skip to main content

 Ukraine: The war in Ukraine continues to displace people, damage infrastructure, disrupt supply chains and hold back the country’s economy.
 One in five families is estimated to be food insecure.

-Yemen: Nearly a decade of conflict in Yemen has created one of the most severe humanitarian crises.
-WFP's emergency response is also among the largest in the world, with over 15 million people reached in 2023.
+Yemen: Nearly a decade of conflict in Yemen has created one of the world's most severe humanitarian crises, with the threat of famine never far away.

 UNHAS